MaartenGr/BERTopic/docs/faq.md

 setting `calculate_probabilities` to False.
 Calculating the probabilities is quite expensive and can significantly increase the computation time.
 Thus, only use it if you do not mind waiting a bit before the model is done running or if you have less than 50_000 documents.

+Also, make sure to use a GPU when extracting the sentence/document embeddings.
+Transformer models typically require a GPU and using only a CPU can slow down computation time quite a lot.
+However, if you do not have access to a GPU, looking into quantization might help.

 ## **I am facing memory issues.
 Help!**
 To prevent any memory issues, it is advised to set `low_memory` to True.
 This will result in UMAP being